lpsinger/userguide/tutorial/aladin.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The enclosed area within a given probability level contour of a GW sky map can
-be effectively described through the Multi-Order Coverage (MOC) method
+be effectively described through the Multi-Order Coverage (:term:`MOC`) method
 [#Fernique15]_.
 It is a standard of the Virtual Observatory which provides a
 multi-scale mapping based on HEALPix sky tessellation.